-Our Conservation Coast project on the Guatemalan Caribbean coastline protects beautiful forests which are a critical migratory corridor for biodiversity, including hundreds of bird species, connecting North and South America.
+Our Conservation Coast project in the Guatemalan Caribbean protects forests which are a critical migratory corridor for biodiversity, including hundreds of bird species, connecting North and South America.
 This small piece of land is home to an incredible 7-10% of the world’s known species.

-This project is the world’s largest grouped forest carbon project; this means that hundreds of diverse landowners (including the government, NGO, private and community) have joined together to protect 675 parcels of forest making up a total of 54,000 hectares to date.
+The project is the world’s largest grouped forest-based carbon project; hundreds of diverse landowners (including governmental, NGO, private and community) have joined to protect 675 parcels of forest making up a total of 54,451 hectares.
 A truly landscape-scale and community-based project.
 Activities on the ground to develop sustainable livelihoods include working with local farmers on technical assistance, agriculture inputs and route to market for a variety of sustainably produced commodities such as spices and jungle leaves, as well as developing this beautiful coastline into a thriving eco-tourism hub.
+The project is critical to local water supply, as municipal water comes from the watershed protected by our project.
+In addition, protecting forests along coastlines also can help in coastal defence and disaster risk reduction for local communities.

 This project is implemented on the ground by the Guatemalan NGO, Fundaeco.